 The EAC flag input parameter indicates whether the Slice EAC mode is activated or deactivated.

-5.2.21.3 Nnsacf_NumberOfPDUsPerSlice services

-5.2.21.3.1 General

-Service Description: The Nnsacf_NumberOfPDUsPerSlice services control the number of PDU Sessions with a network slice for the network slices subject to NSAC.
-The SMF can request the NSACF to check whether the number of PDU Sessions established on a network slice has reached the maximum number of PDU Sessions per network slice and the SMF can also request the NSACF to update the number of PDU Sessions established on a network slice.
+.

-5.2.21.3.2 Nnsacf_NumberOfPDUsPerSliceAvailabilityCheckAndUpdate service operation
+5.2.21.2.4 Nnsacf_NSAC_NumOfPDUsUpdate service operation

-Service Operation name: Nnsacf_NumberOfPDUsPerSliceAvailabilityCheckAndUpdate
+Service Operation name: Nnsacf_NSAC_NumOfPDUsUpdate

 Description: Updates the number of PDU Sessions established on a network slice (e.g. increase or decrease).
 Also, if the number of PDU Sessions on the network slice is to be increased, the NSACF first checks whether the number of the PDU Sessions on that network slice has reached the maximum number of PDU Sessions per network slice threshold.
 If the maximum number of PDU Sessions on the network slice has already been reached, the PDU Session Establishment procedure is rejected.